Quantum Probability Estimation for Randomness with Quantum Side Information: and Entropy Estimators

-We find similar, practical advantages of \QEF for the $(2,2,2)$ Bell-test configuration in Sect.~\ref{subsec:examples}, with clear advantages for all useful states.
-As in the example above, the advantages can be particularly large at states with low conditional entropy.
+We find similar, practical advantages of \QEF for the $(2,2,2)$ Bell-test configuration in Sect.~\ref{subsec:examples}, with clear advantages for all useful probability distributions.
+As in the example above, the advantages can be particularly large at probability distributions with low conditional entropy.